info-201a-sp22/a1-portests/README.md

 - How does the CountLove project embody one or more of these 4 forms of challenging power?
 Please answer in at least 3-4 sentences (3 points)

+The countloce project embodys the form of power in stucture.
+After looking through the entierty of the data, I can say that the data created from countlace is one that can single out countries to find issues of social structere.
+For example, we can ask why a specific area had no protests/ little protests and we can try to solve it from there.

 - What is the most interesting or surprising thing you learned from this analysis?
 Please answer in at least 2-3 sentences (2 points)

+  From thus anayalist, learning how to use function is one of the most interesting things I learned.
+It was very hard at first, but the returining of the variable was someting that really made me think.

 - What is a kind of analysis that you would like to do or that would be interesting to do with the CountLove data that you don't have the time or skills to accomplish at this moment?
 Please answer in at least 2-3 sentences (2 points)

+   The kind of analysis I would love to do with count love is try to single out the less protested areas of the united states.
+I dont really have the time or skills to acomplish that to its entierty, but I feel that it would be usefull to know.